merreltc/SevenWonders/README.md

 3. Double-click "GuiMain"
 4. Right-click "GuiMainMenu" and selecte "Run As->Java Application"

-## Configuring the Build Path:
-1. In the package explorer, right-click on "7_Wonders" and select "Properties"
-2. In the left pane, select "Build Path / Configure Build Path"
-3. In the right pane, select the "Source" tab
-4. Select "Add Folder"
-5. Navigate to "src/org" and select the check box next to "org"
-6. Hit ok, apply and then ok again

 # Definition of "Done"
 ## Display
 ### Player Board